mbxss28/LIFE4136_rotation3_Group3/SyRI_ROI/README.md

 Syri produces .vcf file

-syri.out
-syri.err
+syri.out - contains information on query and reference sequence. syri.summary - shows a summary of information such as Syntenic regions, Inversions, Translocations, Duplications, Not aligned, SNPs ,Insertions, Deletions, Copygains, Copylosses, Highly diverged, Tandem repeats.

-To plot the Syri results these commands where used.
+To plot the Syri results these commands where used to convert .fa to .txt file

 cut -f1,2 hap1scaf5.fa > hap1scaf5.txt

+Using the syri.out and hap1scaf5.txt files, plotsr can be used to plot synteny channels producing:

+.png - image displaying results of syri.summary

 ### Link to tools